babylonchain/babylonchain.github.io/docs/user-guides/bitcoin-staking-testnet-4/backend-deployment/deployment-overview.md

 This guide is structured as follows:

-1. Deployment Overview: a high-level overview of the deployment procesis, including the main components and their roles within the system.
+1. Deployment Overview: a high-level overview of the deployment processes, including the main components and their roles within the system.
 It gives a brief introduction to what will be covered and the overall flow of the deployment steps.
 2. [Hardware-requirements](./hardware-requirements.md): Details the hardware requirements.
 3. [Required Infrastructure Services Setup](./infra/overview.md):
 This section covers the installation and configuration of essential services
 4. [BTC Staking Backend Services Setup](./services/overview.md):